 The nature of the relationship should be taken into account to establish the appropriate contract and clauses to protect both sides.
 However, in practice, this has led to an untenable situation of legal exaggeration.
 The contracts provided to patient advocates are often too long, and are difficult to understand.
 They contain ambiguous clauses, or terms that are in conflict with the very nature of patient advocacy.
 They may even put the signing patient advocate at legal risk.

-Myeloma Patients Europe (MPE), along with the Workgroup of European Cancer Patient Advocacy Networks (WECAN), a network of 20 pan-European cancer patient organisations, has initiated the project “Reasonable agreements between patient advocacy and the pharmaceutical industry”.
+Myeloma Patients Europe (MPE), along with the Workgroup of European Cancer Patient Advocacy Networks (WECAN), a network of 21 pan-European cancer patient organisations, has initiated the project “Reasonable Agreements between Patient Advocates and Pharmaceutical Companies”.
 The project is analysing legal contracts between patients’ organisations and pharmaceutical companies, with the aim of evaluating the content of their clauses bearing in mind what a reasonable contract should look like.
 The main goal is that patient advocates and patient organisations will collaborate with pharmaceutical companies to develop tools that can make the legal relationship between both parties easier and more acceptable.